postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 [Download](https://www.postman.com/downloads/) and unzip the app _using the built-in Archive Utility app_.
 Double-click __Postman__.
 When prompted, move the file to your __Applications__ folder—this will ensure that future updates can be installed correctly.

-> The minimum OS version supported is macOS 10.10.
+> The minimum OS version supported is macOS 10.10 (Yosemite).
 >
 > You may encounter a "Library not loaded" error if you attempt to unzip and install Postman using a third-party app—using the default Archive Utility for Mac should resolve this.